 All asset-intensive organizations, public or private, with either tangible or intangible assets, can benefit from the use of ISO 55001.
 In particular, organizations aiming to improve the value of their assets, or organizations managing assets owned by a client, can leverage an asset management system that complies with International Standards.
 Examples of such organizations include:

-- Infrastructure and industrial sectors (energy, power grid, gas, water and waste water, telecommunications, property, railways, urban transit...)
+- Infrastructure and industrial sectors (energy - production, transmission and distribution, water and wastewater services, telecommunications, railways, urban transit...)

 - Infrastructure-oriented "public services" (airports, hospitals, roads…)